 Buffalo Bike Tours’ Free App Shows Buffalo’s Hidden History

 When urban planner Frederick Law Olmsted first came to Buffalo, he was appalled at what he saw.
 Despite our booming waterfront industries, Buffalo was crowded, dirty, congested and generally an unhealthy place to live.
 Olmsted set to remedy this by creating a series of parks and parkways in Buffalo, which would at once connect people to nature as well as create a happier, healthier populace.

-In light of that, Buffalo Bike Tours is teaming up Niagara River Greenway to bring you the Olmsted Loop, part of Bike There, Buffalo!, a series of free, pre-planned routes promoting exercise while social distancing.
+In light of that, Buffalo Bike Tours is teaming up Niagara River Greenway to bring you the Olmsted Loop, part of Bike There, Buffalo!, a series of free, pre-planned routes promoting exercise around Buffalo.
 These free bike tours are a great activity to do alone or with your family, especially in this challenging time – all you have to do is fill out a short form and you’ll be e-mailed the route.
 On the Olmsted Loop, you’ll see familiar sites like the Martin House, Delaware Park, Albright Knox, and Buffalo History Museum – but you’ll also uncover some lesser-known histories as well.

 So today we’re bringing you 7 hidden histories on the Olmsted Loop.
 Full disclosure: I am owner of Buffalo Bike Tours, which leads food tours and history tours of Buffalo by bike – check out our full lineup here.